nilcm10/md_membrane_env/README.md

 $ fatslim self-test
 ```

-And the last to install is the AMBER-to-GROMACS converter:
+And last but not least, the AMBER-to-GROMACS converter:

 ```
 $ pip install acpype
 ```

 GROMACS should be installed.
-PACKMOL-memgen should be available with the `AmberTools19` suite.
+PACKMOL-memgen should be available with the AmberTools19 suite.

 To start working with the practical part, `git clone` this repo anywhere you want in your local machine and follow the steps of the [protocol](practical/README.md).